music-suite/music-suite/src/About.md

 > *Please note:* The API and docs are not particularly stable at the moment.
 An official release note will appear in due time.
 -->

-The Music Suite is a language for representing, creating, transforming or analyzing music, based on the [Haskell][Haskell].
+The Music Suite is a language for representing, creating, transforming or analyzing music, based on [Haskell][Haskell].

 The Music Suite is designed to: